For any enquiries regarding PCR tests please contact your provider from the list here – PCR Tests

 Stand-alone hand sanitiser stations are on order and will be placed in each reception area.

-The University of Wolverhampton Conferencing Deprtment is following Government guidelines, to ensure the safety of all University staff, students and visitors, therefore, there will not be any new meeting room and accommodation bookings taken until 30th September 2020, please contact Customer helpline: firstname.lastname@example.org 01902 321531 for more information.
+The University of Wolverhampton Conferencing Department is following Government guidelines, to ensure the safety of all University staff, students and visitors, therefore, please contact Customer helpline: email@example.com 01902 321531 for more information.

 How are developments monitored?